Yixf-Self/CMLinux/README.md

 So join us, and you will learn and build your Linux for yor *VM*

 # Steps
-1. Form all scripts for installing and integrating a tiny and strong Linux in ***localhost*** starting with the current Linux Kernel.
+1. Form all scripts for installing and integrating a tiny and strong Linux in ***localhost*** starting with the localhost Linux.
+>
+The standards we shall follow as closely as possible:
+> > POSIX.1-2008.
+> >
+Filesystem Hierarchy Standard (FHS) Version 3.0
+> >
+Linux Standard Base (LSB) Version 5.0
 2. Package the local tiny Linux into a Distribution and optimize it for ***VM*** usages.
 3. Integrate and test it with other popular open source tools like MariaDB/Apache to form an avaliable Linux for usage or teaching.